 D.C. is on a 26-acre campus in an urban setting in Washington, DC.
-There are many activities and organizations for D.C. students to participate in – chorus, theater groups, a campus newspaper, and more.
+D.C. has many clubs, organizations, and activities for students to participate in – chorus, theater groups, a campus newspaper, and more.

 D.C. does not have fraternities or sororities.

 D.C. offers housing.
 Students are required to live on campus through junior year..D.C. does not offer coed housing or housing for students with disabilities.

 D.C. does not have any athletic programs or the school has not reported any information on their athletic teams.

 College is like a home away from home.
 Whether you're walking to class or coming back from late-night studying (or partying!), it's important to feel safe on campus.

 Trinity Washington University is patroled 24 hours a day by trained security.
 The D.C. campus has emergency telephones or alarms for students to use anytime of day or night.